sixeyed/app-template-aks-cosmosdb/services/bulletin-board/assets/README.md

 git push -u origin master
 ```

-The actions use secrets from your repo to connect to Azure.
+The actions uses secrets from your repo to connect to Azure.
 Then it:

 - creates an AKS cluster
 - deploys [Helm](https://helm.sh) on the cluster